The best hotels in Seminyak

 The main traffic bottleneck is Jalan Sunset and Jalan Nakula between 4pm and 7pm.
 Any journey involving these roads during that window should add 30 minutes to your estimate.

-Seminyak's best neighborhoods
+Seminyak's best hotel regions

 Seminyak runs from Legian in the south through the main Jalan Raya Seminyak strip to Petitenget and Batubelig in the north.
 Each zone has a different character: Legian is older and more touristy, the central strip is Seminyak's shopping and dining heart, Petitenget is the boutique hotel and beach club zone, and Batubelig bleeds into Canggu with quiet villa lanes.